About inventoriable materials

 If you have items you would like to track that aren't directly used in your manufactures (such as tools or equipment), you can set these as non-inventoriable materials.

 They do not have inventory capabilities and cannot have inventory adjustments.
-Purchases of non-inventoriable materials can be logged via Material Expenses and are in this case treated as a non-material expense and not included in your cost of goods sold calculations.
-Creating expenses for non-inventoriable materials do not increase stock.
+Purchases of non-inventoriable materials can be logged via purchases and are in this case treated as a non-material purchase and not included in your cost of goods sold calculations.

 Once a material has been added as a non-inventoriable, it cannot be changed to inventoriable.
-You will need to delete the material entry and re-add it instead.
+You will need to delete the material and re-add it instead.